Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 Not far from Galatz, in Iassi, capital of the Romanian Jewish intelligentsia, was born the same year, in 1898, the poet and philosopher Benjamin Fondane.

-I read Benjamin Fondane a lot, always associating him with Zacharie, consciously or unconsciously.
+I read a lot of Benjamin Fondane, always associating him with Zacharie, consciously or unconsciously.

-They could have, the tailor and the poet, crossed paths at Drancy and talked about the old country, little welcoming to the Israelites, it is true, and they could even have left together, in the same convoy.
+The tailor and the poet could have met at Drancy and talked about the old country, which was not very welcoming to the Israelites, it is true, and they could even have left together in the same convoy.

-It is to you that I am speaking, men from the antipodes, I speak man to man,
+I’m talking to you, men from the antipodes, man to man,

-with the little in me that remains of man, with the little voice that I have left at the throat.
+with the little in me that remains of man, with the little voice that I have left at my throat.

 A day will come, it’s sure of the quenched thirst,